lustre-labs/lustre/docs/guide/01-quickstart.md

 or even just setting a timer.

 Lustre manages these side effects through an abstraction called an `Effect`.
-In essense, effects are any functions that talk with the outside world and might want to send messages back to your application.
+In essence, effects are any functions that talk with the outside world and might want to send messages back to your application.
 Lustre lets you write your own effects, but for now we'll use a community package called [`lustre_http`](https://hexdocs.pm/lustre_http/index.html) to fetch a new cat image